YlsooCorp/aivory-pro/docs/config-feature-browse.md

 - ✖️ **Auto-browsing by LLMs**: if an LLM encounters a URL, it will NOT load the page and will likely respond that it cannot browse the web - No technical limitation, just haven't gotten to implement this yet outside of `/react` yet

-First of all, you need to procure a Puppteer web browsing service endpoint. `big-AGI` supports services like:
+First of all, you need to procure a Puppteer web browsing service endpoint. `Ylsoo Aivory` supports services like:

 | Service                                                                              | Working | Type        | Location       | Special Features                            |
 |--------------------------------------------------------------------------------------|---------|-------------|----------------|---------------------------------------------|